 There’s a sense of excitement when embarking a road trip into the great Australian Outback.

+The drive from Darwin to Adelaide is an experience.
 Long straight roads, wide expenses of nothingness between sparsely scattered fuel stops and quirky little towns.
-War memorabilia, roadside memorials, world heritage listed sites and old telegraph stations.
+Not to mention the war memorabilia, roadside memorials, world heritage listed sites and old telegraph stations.

 Nothing says adventure better a road trip with miles of stark landscape, broken fences, isolated rocky outcrops and rich red sand dunes.

 Be courteous on the roads.
 Wave as you see other cars on the road, raise your finger in a ‘hi how are ya going’ kinda way.
 Its a nice thing to do.

 Don’t be surprised to see cars speed past you like there’s no tomorrow.
 Road-trains will chug along at a competitive pace whilst grey-nomads head off in their caravans on their long awaited ‘trip of a lifetime’.